Academics / Courses / DescriptionsCOMP_SCI 450: Internet Security

 Required: COMP_SCI 340 or COMP_SCI 343 or COMP_SCI 354 prior to this class’Description

-Cybercrime has exploded over the last decade.
-In this course, we will start with the basic concepts of network security, then focus on security challenges of network and distributed systems as well as the counter-attack approaches.
+Cybercrime has exploded over the past several decades.
+In this instructor-led course, we will start with the basic concepts of network security, then focus on the emerging security challenges of network and distributed systems as well as the counter-attack approaches.

 - Approved for Systems Breadth in the CS curriculum in McCormick and Weinberg